StarChart-Labs/lure/README.md

 - `postbin`: Pipes a payloads from postb.in to an indicated web URL, mimicing the GitHub webook call pattern
   - `--target-url`: Specifies the server URL to POST the event to.
 Required
   - `--bin-id`: Specifies the Postbin bin ID to poll.
-Required
+If unspecified, a new bin is created
   - `--poll-frequency`: Specifies the frequency in seconds to poll Postbin for new requests at, must be greater than 0.
 Defaults to 10 seconds
   - `--postbin-root-url`: Specifies the root URL of Postbin to use.
 Defaults to https://postb.in/api